Leeseunghun03/ROS_BEVFusion/README.md

 ![](configs/cuda-bevfusion.gif)

-# 1 Dependency
+# 1. Dependency

 + **`ubuntu-20.04,noetic,cuda-11.3, cudnn-8.6.0, TensorRT-8.5`**

-1. By default, noetic, cuda, and cudnn are downloaded, and the TensorRT source code downloaded.
+1. By default, noetic, cuda, and cudnn are already installed, and the TensorRT source code has been downloaded.

 2. `ros` Dependency